pgrill/guidelines/apprenticeship/training.md

 TBD And extend!!!!

-* Question and answers
-* Code Reviews
-* Gitlab Repo setup
+### Gitlab Repo setup
-* Deploy
-* Demo
+We create a gitlab repository for the tickets training.
+Make sure you have access to the private company's [gitlab](https://git.sophilabs.io/).
+Please set up [gilp](https://sophilabs.co/blog/gulp-and-commit-hooks-gilp) commit hooks for Python, and Javascript languages.
+You can download a sample gilp ready `gulpfile.js` [here](https://github.com/sophilabs/gilp/blob/master/examples/full.js) and adapt it to your needs.

+### Code Reviews & Merge Requests
+You should follow a [git flow](http://nvie.com/posts/a-successful-git-branching-model/)  branching model development.
+In this project this means whenever you make a new feature you must create a feature branch for the work you are doing.
+Whenever you finish your work you should create a [Merge Request](https://docs.gitlab.com/ee/gitlab-basics/add-merge-request.html) so every commit into the master branch is reviewed by your mentor.
+Your mentor will review your code following the [Code Review](https://sophilabs.co/playbook/#code-reviews) flow and give you feedback on your work.
-* Frontend Tests
+### Frontend Tests

-* Backend Tests
+### Backend Tests

-* Merge Requests
+### Production Deployment

+### Demo

+### Final code review

 ## Tips

-* Prioritize Mandatory requirements vs Optional ....
+* *Prioritize*: Mandatory requirements vs Optional.
+Consider doing mandatory requirements first, and then focusing into the optional ones if you have time.
-* Organize your work using Trello
+* *Organize*: your work using a Trello Board, this will prevent you on getting stuck and focusing in the important things.
-* Consider using a Poodoro timer
-* Requirements are not written into stone.
-Feel free to negociate deadlines.
+* *Negociate* requirements.
+Any developer should negociate if the scope is too big.
+Feel free to negociate deadlines and requirements with your mentor.
 This is a common practice in software projects.
-* Relax
-* Ask teammates (/guru)
-* Ask in Slack #developers #python #javascript
-* Be in contact with your mentor
-* Do pair programming
+* *Ask* around if you get stuck.
+In Sophilabs we have several ways to get help if needed.
+    * Use `/guru` slack command to find expert people in certain your question.
+Try it in any channel
+    *  the appropiate Slack channels such as [#developers](https://sophilabs.slack.com/messages/developers), [#python](https://sophilabs.slack.com/messages/python), or [#react_redux](https://sophilabs.slack.com/messages/react_redux)
+    * Ask your mentor.
+He might know or point you towards the right direction.